-For over 40 years the Continuing and Alternative Education program at Salem High School has offered a wide variety of programs and services to the Greater Salem Community.
-Our teachers and staff take great pride in our program and strive to meet a wide variety of student needs.
-The students who participate in this program come from diverse backgrounds that help make this program an important community resource.
+For over 40 years, the Continuing and Alternative Education program at Salem High School has offered a wide variety of programs and services to the Greater Salem Community.
+Our teachers and staff take great pride in our program and classes and strive to meet a wide variety of student needs.
+Participants in our programs come from diverse backgrounds and help make this program an important community resource.

 Each year hundreds of students walk through our doors to earn credits towards a high school diploma, to learn English, to develop new skills, to strengthen basic academic skills, to learn a new hobby, and to meet others in the community.
 One of the most inspiring programs we offer is for students with developmental disabilities who wish to continue learning and socializing with others in a classroom setting.
 The core mission of our program is to offer quality educational programs to learners of all ages and backgrounds and to help them reach their academic and personal goals.

 We are seeking creative, highly-motivated instructors to share their knowledge and expertise.
 If you have an area of expertise you are enthusiastic about and would like to share with the community, please complete and submit a Teaching Proposal form (see below).
 We are always in need of instructors in the areas of personal interest, music, computers, arts and crafts, finance, and foreign languages.
 We are also in need of volunteer tutors to work individually with students on instruction in reading, writing, math, English/ESL, and preparation for the high school equivalency exam.

 High School Equivalency Exam: Salem High School is an official High School Equivalency (HiSET) Testing Center (computer based test).
 Click the HiSET tab above for more information and steps needed to register for the exam.